last updated 5 February 2012

 LINK

 Temporarily back from India - maybe to settle arrangements for child accommodation / education - why Bedford? ...
-Ethel (my grandmother) told me that she saw her parents only once between the ages of 10ish and 17ish - I also remember her saying she lived in Bedford (sort of) .... maybe there were other family members around here where she could go in the school holidays - and where indeed was the school she was at?..
-We just hope she did not have to spend time with her grandfather Francis Middlecoat!
+Ethel (my grandmother) told me that she saw her parents only once between the ages of 10ish and 17ish - I also remember her saying she lived in Bedford (sort of) .... some of the early photos in her album are of Bedford schoolgirls and boys.
+Maybe there were other family members around here where she, Charlie and Cyril could go in the school holidays - and where indeed were the schools they were at?..
+We just hope she did not have to spend time with her awful grandfather Francis Middlecoat!

 In 1900 Surgeon Lt-Col John Adolphus took part in the China War.